Oceankoh/oceankoh.github.io/_notes/2020-10-04-Hidden-Physics-Notes.md

 - Light travels slower in denser medium
 - Light bends towards the normal in a denser medium
+- Critical angle is largest angle for which refraction can occur

 ## Topic 5: Electricity and Magnetism
 ### Definitions